-The Virginia Department of Education publishes “Guidance for Military Families With Students In Special Education,” which is available for free download by clicking here.
+The Virginia Department of Education publishes “Guidance for Military Families With Students In Special Education,” which is available for free download from the VDOE website.

 If you have specific questions, please contact the Local Educational Agency (LEA) representative for Special Education at Discovery, our Assistant Principal, Dr. Judith Seeber (firstname.lastname@example.org).

 You are welcome and encouraged to join the Discovery Elementary School Parent-Teacher Association.
-To learn more about the Discovery PTA, click here to visit discoverypta.org.
+To learn more about the Discovery PTA, visit discoverypta.org.

 You are also welcome and encouraged to visit the “Welcome Kit for New Arlington Residents,” provided by the Arlington, Virginia government.
-The welcome kit is available online at https://topics.arlingtonva.us/welcome-kit (click here).
+The welcome kit is available online at https://topics.arlingtonva.us/welcome-kit.

-You may also find the Blue Star Families website (click here) useful for connecting with resources and other families in our area.
+You may also find the Blue Star Families website useful for connecting with resources and other families in our area.